Pulled lamb/goat shoulder with pickled onions and sumac, tzatziki sauce, and green schug

 In the oven:

-Roast the meat in a dee baking pan for 15 minutes.
-Turn over, add the vegetables and roast for another 10-15 minutes.
-You want the meat sealed and starting to brown, without burning the spice mix.
+Roast the meat in a deep baking pan for 15 minutes.
+Turn over, add the vegetables, and roast for an additional 10-15 minutes.
+You want the beef sealed and starting to brown, without burning the spice mix.

 Add boiling water to the pan and cover with foil, sealing well.
-Place the pan in the oven for another 15 minutes so the water comes to a boil.
+Place the pan in the oven for an additional 15 minutes, allowing the water to come to a boil.
 Reduce the heat to 250° F and roast for 6 hours.
 Check to see if the meat is tender and falling off the bone.

 On the stove:

-Pan sauté the meat till seared on all sides with a touch of oil.
+Pan-sauté the meat until seared on all sides with a touch of oil.
 Make sure you do not burn the spice mix during this process.
-Add the onions, carrots and celery and sauté till lightly colored.
-Add the meat, vegetables and about 2 cups water to an Instapot and slow cook for 7 hours.
-Turn the meat over a couple of times during this process so that it gets evenly cooked.
-At the end of this time you should have very tender meat in a wonderful sauce, it should be fork tender.
+Add the onions, carrots, and celery, and sauté until lightly coloured.
+Add the meat, vegetables and about 2 cups of water to an Instant Pot and slow cook for 7 hours.
+Turn the meat over a couple of times during this process to ensure it cooks evenly.
+At the end of this time, you should have very tender meat in a wonderful sauce; it should be fork tender.

-Remove the cooked meat from the sauce, or the oven, and shred with your fingers, it should be that tender. keep the meat aside in a few tablespoons of the cooking liquid so it does not dry out.
+Remove the cooked meat from the sauce or the oven, and shred with your fingers; it should be that tender.
+Keep the meat aside in a few tablespoons of the cooking liquid to prevent it from drying out.

-If there is a lot of oil in the cooking liquid, and there will be, you can choose to remove the oil using the following method.
+If there is a lot of oil in the cooking liquid, as is often the case, you can choose to remove it using the following method.
 I always follow this process for a healthier dinner.
 Chill the sauce in the fridge for 5 hours, or overnight.
-The oil forms a layer on top that can be easily scoped off.
+The oil forms a layer on top that can be easily scraped off.

 Bring the sauce to a boil, and add the meat back into the sauce.
-Cook on medium heat till the sauce has thickened quite a bit and the meat has absorbed all the spices.
+Cook on medium heat until the sauce has thickened significantly and the meat has absorbed all the spices.
 I like to leave it a little sloppy (and juicy) as the meat tends to dry up over time.

 Serve with hamburger buns or pita bread pockets, tzatziki sauce, green schug, onions and sumac and lettuce.